Revenue Per Square Foot: How Growing Clinics Think Like Developers

 This guide outlines practical best practices, including dust mitigation, staging, communication, and sequencing: How to Renovate a Clinic While Staying Open.

 Many clinics also reduce risk by working with qualified trades and structured procurement through a trade partner program.
-If you want preferred pricing and commercial support for planning and sourcing, explore: Trades Partner Program.
+If you want preferred pricing and commercial guidance for planning and sourcing, explore: Trades Partner Program.

 Final thoughts